sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### Configure Connector Variables

-In **MetricsHub**, the connector variables can be configured in the `metricshub.yaml` file under the `variables` section.
+In **MetricsHub**, connector variables are essential for customizing the behavior of data collection.
+The connector variables are configured in the `metricshub.yaml` file under the `variables` section of your configured resource.
 These variables are specified under the name of the connector to which they belong and contain key-value pairs.
-The key of each variable corresponds to a variable already configured in the connector, allowing you to customize and centralize the values used in your configuration.
+The key of each variable corresponds to a variable already configured in the connector.

 * Example :

-  Below is a configuration using the WindowsProcess connector.
-The processName variable, defined in the variables section, specifies a list of process names (msedge.exe and metricshub.exe)
+  Below is a configuration using the `WindowsProcess` connector.
+The `processName` variable, defined in the variables section, specifies a list of process names (msedge.exe and metricshub.exe) to monitor:

 ```yaml
 resources: